bhosalems/bhosalems.github.io/_posts/2022-08-20-SoccerNet-Player-Re-identification.markdown

 </p>
 </html>

-*<center>(left) Part Affinity Fields (PAFs) corresponding to the limb connecting right elbow and wrist.
+*<center> (left) Part Affinity Fields (PAFs) corresponding to the limb connecting right elbow and wrist.
 The color encodes orientation. (right) A 2D vector in each pixel of every PAF encodes the position and orientation of the limbs. {% cite DBLP:journals/corr/abs-1812-08008 %}</center>*

-As stated earlier, we only need sub-model of the OpenPose, particularly, the part until it calculates the final part confidence maps which we use for bi-pooling with appearance features.
+As stated earlier, we only need a sub-model of the OpenPose, particularly, the part until it calculates the final part confidence features which we use for bi-linear pooling with appearance features.
 Multi-stage architecture of OpenPose is given in the below figure, where first stages predict PAFs and later stages predict the part confidence maps.

 <html>